About identification management

 At the top of the triangle is an Entity (in this example a person).
 At the lower left of the triangle is a Relying Party (in this example a building representing an organisation).
 At the lower right of the triangle is a Credential Provider (in this example a different building representing an organisation).

 At the centre of the triangle is a Credential (in this example represented by a mobile device and an access card).

 The connection between Entity and Relying Party is labelled Enrolment.
 The connection between Entity and Credential Provider is labelled Credential Management.
 The connection between Relying Party and Credential Provider is labelled Facilitation.

 An Entity can be a person or machine that can present a Credential to a Relying Party providing them with assurance that certain identification management processes have been previously carried out.

 The Relying Party relies on the presentation of Credentials in order to interact with Entities and conduct its business effectively.

-The Credential Provider issues credentials to Entities and can facilitate their presentation to Relying Parties.
+The Credential Provider establishes credentials for Entities and can facilitate their presentation to Relying Parties.

-A Credential is an artefact that is issued to an Entity, after a series of processes that bind the Entity to information and an authenticator.
+A Credential is an artefact that is established for an Entity, after a series of processes that bind the Entity to information and an authenticator.
 A Credential can include or be associated with mechanisms to enable its presentation to the Relying Party.

-The process the Credential Provider undertakes to provide a Credential to an Entity.
+The process the Credential Provider undertakes to provide an Entity with a Credential.